guilletmax/vuln-graph-reasoning/README.md

    export GRAPH_AGENT_MODEL="gpt-4o-mini" # or any model supported by the router
    ```

-4. Execute the one-time ingestion (protected by dataset fingerprinting so reruns are no-ops):
+4. Execute the one-time ingestion (each run replaces the existing graph snapshot):

    ```bash
    npm run ingest:graph -- findings_data.json